Display Menu

 Ruler Grid Mode is a useful tool for viewing 3D models.
 It allows the user to show or hide the grid to assist in positioning, measuring, and analyzing the model.

-Hide Grid: When the grid mode is turned off, the grid is no longer displayed, and the user can see the full image of the model without interfering with the grid lines.
+• Hide Grid: When the grid mode is turned off, the grid is no longer displayed, and the user can see the full image of the model without interfering with the grid lines.

 You can toggle between "Show Grid" and "Hide Grid" modes by clicking the [Ruler Grid] button or pressing the [4] keyboard shortcut.

-The Color Adjust feature provides users with a powerful tool for fine-tuning and adjusting the texture of a 3D model.
+This feature provides users with a powerful tool for fine-tuning and adjusting the texture of a 3D model.
 By changing parameters such as brightness, contrast, color scale, curve, hue, saturation, etc., users can customize the tonal range and make personalized texture modifications to the model.
 With the color adjustment function, users can easily modify and adjust the texture of 3D models to achieve personalized visual effects and high-quality model output.

 Users can enter the color adjustment panel through the software interface's color adjustment button or related settings.